TrueBlocks/trueblocks-core/docs/content/docs/chifra/other.md

 toc: true
 ---
 These commands call some useful miscellaneous tools:

-* `chifra explore` a quick way to open a blockchain explorer,
+- `chifra explore` a quick way to open a blockchain explorer,
-* `ethslurp` an older tool that lets you call data from EtherScan.
+- `ethslurp` an older tool that lets you call data from EtherScan.
 (This has issues of centralization and data quality, see explanation in its section).

-{{< alert icon="👉" title="note about keys"
-text="Note: some of these tools, like `ethslurp`, require an EtherScan key." >}}
+Note: some of these tools, like `ethslurp`, require an EtherScan key.

 [Follow these instructions to add a key to your config](/docs/install/install-trueblocks/#3-update-the-configs-for-your-rpc-and-api-keys)

 <!-- markdownlint-disable MD041 -->